Skip to main content

 International coach companies like FlixBus, Eurolines, BlaBlaBus and RegioJet run services to Lyon, Grenoble and Geneva.
 From there, you can pick up a bus transfer to Tignes.

-There's a direct overnight coach from London to Tignes that runs once a week during the winter.
-The coach stops in Bourg St Maurice, where you can hop on to a local bus for the last 30km.
+There's an overnight coach from London to Bourg St Maurice that runs once a week during the winter, and from there you can hop on to a local bus for the last 30km.
+It takes about 20 hours.

 About Getting to Val Thorens